Ronnie772/Ronnie772.github.io/docs/02-Component-Selection/Component-Selection.md

 **Choice:** Option 2: LM7805T

-**Rationale:** This Volatge Regulator is part of the kit provided by the class and it fulfills our requirements hence, eliminating the need to order an external part.
+**Rationale:** The LM7805T has a 5V 1500mA output, it is inexpensive and efficient, the output matches our requerments perfectly and fits the power budget as well, since it is one of th parts provided by the class it makes most sense to choose this voltage regulator.

 **Motors**